-Using bright or festive colours in your home is risky as it is easy for clashes to occur.
-A good rule of thumb when incorporating rainbow colours into your home is picking two or three at most and sticking to them.
-Too many competing colours will inevitably overwhelm the eye.
+Using bright or festive colors in your home is risky as it is easy for clashes to occur.
+A good rule of thumb when incorporating rainbow colors into your home is picking two or three at most and sticking to them.
+Too many competing colors will inevitably overwhelm the eye.

-If you want to incorporate a modern look with some bright colours, consider painting the walls and ceiling with neutral tones and then adding colourful furniture, rugs, curtains, flowers, and other accents.
-That way you can experiment with colour combinations until you find one that suits your tastes.
+If you want to incorporate a modern look with some bright colors, consider painting the walls and ceiling with neutral tones and then adding colorful furniture, rugs, curtains, flowers, and other accents.
+That way you can experiment with color combinations until you find one that suits your tastes.

 Pastel colors, while less striking than brighter hues, must still be incorporated with care.
 Due to the subtler tones of most pastel colors, they are more easily combined when working with a specific theme.
 For example, if you wanted a room to adhere to a theme of summer, you could get away with combining light pastel greens, pinks, and yellows, as long as they are interspersed with neutral tones like white or light taupe.